AMD Zen 3 Ryzen 5000 Release Date, Specifications, Performance, All We Know

 AMD Zen 3 Ryzen 5000 Performance Benchmarks and Comparisons

-Before we get into the benchmarks, be aware that AMD provided these benchmarks.
+Before we get into the benchmarks, be aware that AMD provided them.
 Like all benchmarks provided by any company, they could be (and probably are) heavily skewed toward games and applications that favor the company's products.

 Also, AMD tested all processors (both the Ryzen 5000 and Intel models) with DDR4-3600 memory.
 For reference, DDR4-3200 is the stock configuration for the AMD processors, and DDR4-2933 is stock for the Core i9-10900K.
 AMD also used a Noctua NH-D15s, a high-end air cooler, for all tested platforms (which is fine), and an Nvidia GeForce 2080 Ti.
 (It probably couldn't buy a GeForce RTX 3080 or GeForce RTX 3090 either.)